 When using Chromadek®, you are assured of excellent technical back-up.

-To keep your Chromadek® roof in pristine condition for as long as possible, surfaces should periodically be washed down with water and a mild detergent to prevent the accumulation of corrosive debris such as leaves, dirt and pollution fallout.
-This is especially recommended for Chromadek® and Chromadek Plus® in a corrosive environment.
+To keep your Chromadek® roof in pristine condition for as long as possible, periodic washing down with water and a mild detergent prevents the accumulation of corrosive debris such as leaves, dirt and pollution fallout.
+This is especially recommended for both Chromadek® and Chromadek Ultim®.

-Two of the colours of the Chromadek® range (See Data Sheet C1.4), Charcoal Grey and Dark Dolphin, are produced by utilizing an advanced thermal technology paint system.
-This advanced paint system incorporates a heat reflective pigment into the paint providing up to 8°C cooling and improved durability.
-The durability of an exterior coating is measured according to its capability of maintaining gloss, colour and film integrity.
+Four Chromadek® colours (See Data Sheet C1.4), Charcoal Grey, Dark Dolphin, Aloe Green and Buffalo Brown, are produced by utilizing an advanced thermal technology paint system.
+This advanced paint system incorporates a heat reflective pigment providing an up to 8°C cooler benefit along with improved paint system durability.
+The paint system durability is measured according to its capability to maintain gloss, colour and film integrity.

-The heat reflective pigments present in Heat Reflective Chromadek® are chemically inert and highly stable.
-Heat Reflective Chromadek® reflects more of the sun’s energy to prevent the coating from absorbing energy directly resulting in less heat build up and indirectly resulting in longer life-cycles (less fading).
+The heat reflective pigments in heat reflective Chromadek® is chemically inert and highly stable allowing heat reflective Chromadek® to reflect more of the sun’s energy preventing the coating from directly absorbing energy resulting in less heat build-up resulting in longer life-cycles (less fading).